Celebrating 20 years of Deftones’ masterpiece ‘White Pony’

 “Massive in pretension, slightly too long and gothic,” read the original NME 8/10 review of Deftones’ ambitious third album ‘White Pony’ back in 2000, “but when all the pieces fit, you can’t deny its unstoppable power.”

 So powerful was the experimental ambition, pure musicality and onslaught of bangers on the Sacremento art-metallers’ opus that here we are celebrating it two decades later.
-As the band themselves would attest, the true promise of the album has only bloomed over time.
+As the band themselves would attest, the true promise of the album – which turns 20 today (June 20) – has only bloomed over time.

 “I would describe the record as a slow-burner,” frontman Chino Moreno tells NME.
 “I remember when we were first putting it together – the songs were expansive and it all goes through a journey – but I don’t think that you can completely take that in when listening to it for the first time.
 The more you listen to it, the more you get out of it.
 It lends itself to having a longer shelf life.”